elasticio/csv-component-v3/README.md

 - For `Emit Individually`:  Each object fill the entire message

 #### Limitations
-If you use `Fetch All` then component needs to store whole file and object in memory that cause big memory usage In `Emit Batch` use wisely `Batch Size`, bigger number cause bigger memory usage
+* If you use `Fetch All` then component needs to store whole file and object in memory that cause big memory usage
+* In `Emit Batch` use wisely `Batch Size`, bigger number cause bigger memory usage
+* Possible exception: `[ERR_STREAM_PREMATURE_CLOSE]` could be thrown when flow stopped before finish emiting all data in file, as stream stopped

 ### Create CSV From Message Stream